|

 As of a few years ago, you can now "connect" Adwords and Analytics. that's a really nice feature- you can open analytics directly in adwords, and some other nice features present themselves as well- likely even more to come as this becomes more standard.
 Here's the problem:

-You can't connect one Adwords account with a "profile" you can only connect an adwords account with one analytics account.
-To make matters even worse, some Analytics accounts are set up with an incrementing "UA" number in other words, you can set up a new "site" under the same account and your UA structure will look something like this: UA-XXXXXX-1 then UA-XXXXXX-2 and so on.
+up a new "site" under the same account and your UA structure will look something like this: UA-XXXXXX-1 then UA-XXXXXX-2 and so on.
 Google Analytics mixes it's metaphors on this one- and they consider these to be the same account but separate profiles- even though there are unique profile numbers assigned separately.
 Perhaps Danny Sullivan will add this to his list of the 25 Things I Hate About Google and this one may be on it next time.

 This may seem rather trivial, but it's pretty interesting the number of things that don't behave properly as a result of this.
 So how do you fix it?
 Well- that's the worst part- the only fix is to start new accounts- which of course means starting your numbers from scratch...and this is according to two separate Googlers I've spoken with about this issue.
 It's kinda one of those things where you need to think carefully about whether there are enough reasons to re-implement.
 Unfortunately, there may be more and more features only available for accounts that are connected.